flipperdevices/flipperzero-firmware/README.md

 <b>Latest Updates:</b>

 - Known Issues: `FAP Loader` & `Chess`
 - Switched these apps to  `HIDDEN` for compile space, *they will be back*.
-HID Analyzer, Paint, Flappy Bird, Monty Hall & TicTacToe.
+HID Analyzer, Paint, Flappy Bird, Monty Hall, TicTacToe & VideoPoker.
 - Switched these apps to  `HIDDEN` for compile space, *they will be back*.
 WiFi (Marauder), Mouse Jacker, Mouse Jiggler & NRF Sniffer.
 (Or Stick To 0.65.1-0823-RM)
 - Removed conflicting RFID: Direct Emulation from [(atomsmasha)](https://github.com/flipperdevices/flipperzero-firmware/pull/1371)
 - Added [Automatic shutdown on idle #1647 (By SHxKenzuto)](https://github.com/flipperdevices/flipperzero-firmware/pull/1647)